 These same conditions and penalties are imposed with respect to nannies.

-This ordinance also provides, on the other hand, that institutions should review the calculation of the contribution paid by households according to the most recent income of the household, in order to incorporate any drop in income as a result of 'lay-off' or unemployment situations. .
+This ordinance also provides, on the other hand, that institutions must review the calculation of the contribution paid by households according to the most recent incomes of the household, in order to incorporate eventual income losses following sequences of 'lay-off' or unemployment. .

 This review, “must take into account the changes in circumstances that determined the amount of the respective contribution, namely the income of households, by reference to the previous month”, the diploma specifies.